noresttherein/sugar/README.md

 #### 11.1.
 Decorable
-A pattern/framework for writing decorator aware classes, which do not 'lose' the decorator when passing themselves to a callback method
+A pattern/framework for writing decorator aware classes, which do not 'lose' the decorator when passing themselves to a callback method.

 #### 11.2.
 LabelPath
 A type-level way of indexing objects by `String` literal types: